cthoyt/cthoyt.github.io/_posts/2025-08-04-ontology-text-embeddings.md

 )
 ```

-The next step is to be able to calculate the similarity between two terms, which
+The next step is to be able to calculate the (cosine) similarity between two terms, which
 can be done between the OBI term for _clinical trial_, and the
 [National Cancer Institute Thesaurus (NCIT)](https://bioregistry.io/ncit) term
 for clinical trial as a single floating point number: